bioinfo-pf-curie/mpiBWA/README.txt

 Release notes
 ------------

+Release 1.0 from 21/03/2018

+Update and changes in Experimental branch

+1) Fix an inversion in file handle (line 1039, 1056).

 Release 1.0 from 23/01/2018

 Update and changes in Experimental branch

 1) Optimization of the first step

-When computing offsets read buffer of 1GB are loaded consecutively and parsing.
+Change buffering method when computing offset.
 There is now no limit in the number of workers.

 2) Remove a memory leak in realloc

-3) Merge pointer displacement when filling the structure before sending to bwa mem <br />
+3) Merge pointer displacement when filling the structure before sending to bwa mem

 Release 1.0 from 11/01/2018